david-04/shortycut/src/docs/shortycut.md

 ![](img/favicons-suggestions.png)

 When no keyword matches, suggestions are drawn from the shortcuts' descriptions.
-This allows to search through the bookmark collection without having to remember the keyword.
+This allows searching through the bookmark collection without having to remember the keyword.

 ## ![](img/arrow.svg) Address bar integration